 It didn’t take long for FDA to get wind of this new pseudo weed and to use its emergency powers to ban sale of the compounds behind synthetic marijuana.
 However, entrepreneurial chemists emboldened by the profit potential devised new compounds to take the place of the banned ones.
 In 2013, the FDA acted again and banned the new versions of these compounds.
 But, as is usually the case, banning these drugs did little more that enhance interest in them.
 As a result, more compounds were created and with each succeeding generation their effects became more unpredictable.
 It wasn’t long before it was hard to tell if it was rat poison on dead leaves causing the mass meltdowns or offshoots of the original chemical compounds created to get around FDA sanctions.

 While everyone here at 710 Pipes is all for a high quality buzz we’re also dead set against unscrupulous scumbags poisoning the unsuspecting.
 So here are a few ways you can identify fake weed before you make the mistake of stuffing some in your new vaporizer and wind up wandering the streets like a character from the Walking Dead.

-It’s being offered by someone you’ve never met - At the time of this article’s publication there are more than 100 outlets/smoke shops/head shops near me in Denver where weed can be purchased legally by just flashing a driver’s license and forking over the cash.
+- It’s being offered by someone you’ve never met – At the time of this article’s publication there are more than 100 outlets, smoke shops, and/or head shops in Denver near me where weed can be purchased legally by just flashing a driver’s license and forking over the cash.
 That means the days of having to follow strangers down dark alleys to procure some buds are over.
 Or at least they should be.
 If somebody you’ve never met approaches you while you’re walking down Colfax or across campus at DU and offers to sell you some great shit at discount prices give them a polite “no thanks” and keep walking.